akalinow/TPCReco/MonteCarlo/Modules/README.md

 ## Available modules
-* [Generator](Generator) - wrapper for [EventGenerator](../EventGenerator/README.md) for generating `SimEvent`s
+* [Generator](Generator) - Wrapper for [EventGenerator](../EventGenerator/README.md) for generating `SimEvent`s
-* [EventFileExporter](EventFileExporter) - module for writting simulation results into ROOT files
+* [EventFileExporter](EventFileExporter) - Writes simulation results into ROOT files
-* [GeantSim](GeantSim) - Module that handles GEANT simulation of detector response - it takes `SimEvent` and tracks primary particles through the detector
+* [GeantSim](GeantSim) - Handles GEANT simulation of detector response - it takes `SimEvent` and tracks primary particles through the detector
 * [TPCDigitizerRandom](TPCDigitizerRandom) - TPC digitizer based on Artur's approach for UVW projection.
 Each deposit is smeared with a 3D gaussian function by sampling with configurable number of points
 * [TPCDigitizerSRC](TPCDigitizerSRC) - TPC digitizer based on Mikolaj's `StripResponseCalculator`.
 It can either read a generated strip response histograms from a ROOT file or generate new ones with default parameters, if the response does not exist.
+* [Track3DBuilder](Track3DBuilder) - Builds `Track3D` objects from `SimEvent` objects - they are required by the existing legacy code used for comparison between pure and reconstructed MonteCarlo
+* [TrackTruncator](TrackTruncator) - Truncates `SimTrack`s in a `SimEvent` to active volume of the detector and possibly to GET electronics range
+* [TriggerSimulator](TriggerSimulator) - Simulates self-triggering of the TPC by finding `z` position of first energy deposit that reaches the readout plane and shifts the whole event appropriately

 `RunController` creates all the modules, initializes them (`Init` method), runs `Process` method in the right order, and then cleans up with `Finish` method.

+## ModuleExchangeSpace
+The modules communicate with each-other through [ModuleExchangeSpace](../UtilsMC/include/ModuleExchangeSpace.h).
+It contains:
+* `SimEvent`
+* `PEventTPC`
+* `Track3D`
+* `eventraw::EventInfo`

+`RunController` keeps one instance of `ModuleExchangeSpace` and passes it by reference to the modules' `Process` methods, that way the modules have read/write access.

 # Configuration
 Configuration template: